zvHristov/vending-machine/README.md

 * Press Service Code Button
 * selected how product you want
-* click selected procut code button
+* click selected product code button

  - if you have change it show in input
  - if the money is not enough for the purchase, display error message